Usage βΊ Pre and Post Loader ScriptsΒΆ

 + RESTRICT Blacklisting Ports

-We can now view iptables to confirm our rules were added.
+We can now use the iptables command to confirm our rules were added.
 Iptables will resolve whatever service is associated with a port, which means port 111 will show as sunrpc.
 If you wish to show just the port number, append -n to your iptables command:

 If you use the command sudo iptables -L